 - 1. Expanded rapid re-housing opportunities through creation of a COC funded program that works in conjunction with the ESG funded rapid re-housing program. - 2.
-Family Promise has implemented the following initiatives that have impacted length of homelessness and stability in housing: - A. The Community Support Program provides in-home case management services to stabilize participants in housing. - B. The Landlord/Tenant Program provides incentives to landlords to serve those experiencing homelessness. - C. A Housing Locator with property management and realtor experience identifies landlords and negotiates rents for households.
+Family Promise has implemented the following initiatives that have impacted the length of homelessness and stability in housing: - A. The Community Support Program provides in-home case management services to stabilize participants in housing. - B. The Landlord/Tenant Program provides incentives to landlords to serve those experiencing homelessness. - C. A Housing Locator with property management and realtor experience identifies landlords and negotiates rents for households.
 A team of volunteers offer incentives to participating landlords such as free repairs, painting and unit upgrades.

 Increasing the inventory of permanent housing with supportive services is a priority for the County.
 A majority of chronically homeless persons have severe mental illness and/or substance abuse issues.
 They require long-term, affordable housing options with supportive services to make the transition to residential stability.
 Outreach for homeless youth - Roots and Wings provides shelter and transitional housing to youth while Visions and Pathways conducts street outreach.
-Bridging the Gap Committee focuses on addressing the needs of aging out and homeless youth.
-The committee is exploring ways of better understanding the scope of the homeless youth population and their needs.
-The CoC intends to incorporate youth resources into the Coordinated Entry process.

 The County will continue to prioritize the use of its ESG funds for support services for the homeless through various programs.
-HOME dollars will continue to be utilized for creation of new affordable units while ESG funds will be used for rental and financial assistance to rapidly rehouse the homeless, effectively shortening the time spent experiencing homelessness.
+HOME dollars will continue to be utilized for the creation of new affordable units while ESG funds will be used for rental and financial assistance to rapidly rehouse the homeless, effectively shortening the time spent experiencing homelessness.
 In addition, ESG dollars will be used for homeless prevention activities aimed at ensuring the atrisk of homelessness remain stably housed and preventing recidivism among those rapidly rehoused.